FuelLabs/fuel-docs/src/vs-evm.md

 ### The FuelVM removes `approve`, `transferFrom`

 The FuelVM removes the need for approve/transferFrom UX with scripts.
 Unlike the EVM, the FuelVM has scripts, which allow many actions to happen from an origin sender without a contract being deployed.
-Read more [here](https://github.com/FuelLabs/fuel-specs/blob/master/specs/vm/main.md#script-execution).
+Read more in the Fuel Specification [here](https://fuellabs.github.io/fuel-specs/master/protocol/tx_validity.html#script-execution).

 ## EIPs Implemented in Fuel